Moze-Code/and102-lab4-starter/README.md

-# Unit-lab-4 - *ArticleSearch*
+# Unit-lab-5 - *ArticleSearch pt2*

 Submitted by: **Omoze Oyarebu**

-**ArticleSearch 2** is an android app that lets users see articles from the new york times.
+**ArticleSearch 2** iextends the first version.
+This version allows users to get see articles with internet by using a local database.

 Time spent: **2** hours spent in total